-The City expects that its compliance with the procedures outlined above will prevent any violations of federal tax rules pertaining to the Issuer's outstanding tax-exempt governmental bonds (including any Refunded Bonds).
+The City expects that its compliance with the procedures outlined above will prevent any violations of federal tax rules pertaining to the Issuer's outstanding tax-exempt bonds (including any Refunded Bonds).
 However, if the Issuer discovers a potential violation through its ongoing monitoring or otherwise, it will determine in conjunction with its bond counsel whether a violation actually exists.
-If it is found that a violation actually exists, the issuer will determine whether (i) any remedial actions are available, or (ii) a voluntary closing agreement with the Internal Revenue Service is appropriate.
+If it is found that a violation actually exists, the Issuer will determine whether (i) any remedial actions are available, or (ii) a voluntary closing agreement with the Internal Revenue Service is appropriate.
 Common examples of violations are as follows:

-- a.
-Failure to purchase 0% SLGs at the appropriate time. - b.
-Subsequent sale or other change in use of bond-financed property.
+a.
+Subsequent sale, transfer, disposition or other change in use of bond-financed property.

-- c.
-Private (non-exempt) use of bond-financed property resulting in overall private use not expected at closing and in excess of the 10% (or 5%) de minimis limit for the particular bond issue. - d.
-Post-issuance change in the terms of the bonds without proper reissuance analysis and actions, if necessary. - e.
-Post-issuance purchase of the bonds by the Issuer, a borrower of bond proceeds or a related party to either, resulting in an extinguishment of the bonds without proper analysis and actions, if necessary. - f.
-Failure to pay rebate in a timely manner. - g.
-Improper reimbursement of expenditures (too old or not capital). - h.
+- b.
+Private (non-exempt) use of bond-financed property resulting in overall private use in excess of the 10% (or 5%) limit for the particular bond issue. - c.
+Post-issuance change in the terms of the bonds without proper reissuance analysis and actions, if necessary. - d.
+Post-issuance purchase of the bonds by the Issuer, a borrower of bond proceeds or a related party to either, resulting in an extinguishment of the bonds without proper analysis and actions, if necessary. - e.
+Failure to pay rebate in a timely manner. - f.
+Improper reimbursement of expenditures (too old or not capital). - g.
 Use of bond financed property in a manner other than prescribed for the particular PAB.